TerraInfinity/Crystal_Cloud_Text-To-Speech_SPA/services/DOCUMENTATION.md

 - **Returns**: Promise resolving to an array of available voices
 - **Throws**: Error if API request fails for dynamic fetching

-## Storage Service
+## Storage Service API

-The Storage Service (`storageService.js`) handles data persistence using localStorage, IndexedDB, and cloud storage providers like Amazon S3.
+The Storage Service API (`storageServiceAPI.js`) handles data persistence using localStorage, IndexedDB, and cloud storage providers like Amazon S3.

 ### Local Storage Methods